 Autumn officially begins on Monday, September 23.
 Use #FirstDayOfFall, #Fall or #Autumn in all of your promotions.
 Take this time to review your internal processes as you plan for the holiday shopping season.
 How can you improve?
 Read 13 ways to improve your consignment shop cash wrap because slow lines at check out are a killer.
 What about your intake process?
-Make sure you’re able to handle the influx of shoppers as well as the need for seasonal merchandise.
+Make sure you’re able to handle the influx of shoppers and the need for seasonal merchandise.
 When was the last time you took a serious look at your shop?
-Clean dressing rooms, bathrooms, floors and windows make a big impression.
+Clean dressing rooms, bathrooms, floors, and windows make a big impression.
 Sign up now to participate in Shop Small Saturday on Saturday, November 30.
 Encourage other shops around you to participate.
 Download their checklist and determine the type of specials you’ll offer on that day.

 Week 13 Wednesday, September 25